• Explore. Learn. Thrive. Fastlane Media Network

 Manually tracking your affiliate sales will overwhelm your staff and likely result in mistakes.
 Instead, you need a platform that automatically keeps track of your affiliate relationships and sales.

-For smaller affiliate programs, there are affiliate program plugins, coupon code generators, and more.
-But for larger affiliate programs, you will need a platform that integrates with your payment system or eCommerce platform and can keep track of affiliate performance, sales, communication, terms, and more.
+There are affiliate program plugins, coupon code generators, and more for smaller affiliate programs.
+But for more extensive affiliate programs, you will need a platform that integrates with your payment system or eCommerce platform and can keep track of affiliate performance, sales, communication, terms, and more.

 Attribution is critical to an affiliate program.
-If you fail to credit your affiliates with a hard-earned sale, then you will sour your relationships and build a reputation for mistreating affiliates.
+You must credit your affiliates with a hard-earned sale to avoid souring your relationships and building a reputation for mistreating affiliates.

 Commission Structure

-Your commission structure needs to be high enough to incentivize affiliates and low enough to maintain a reasonable price point.
+Your commission structure must be high enough to incentivize affiliates and low enough to maintain a reasonable price point.

 Top 17 Affiliate Marketing Terms (in alphabetical order)